-A visit of two days has been paid to Lossiemouth this week, through Mrs. Wemyss Fulton's kindness, and arrange-ments made for two meetings there, afternoon and evening, on August 12th.
-Our Lossiemouth members will work them up.
-On Thursday the Nairn meeting was held, and on Friday afternoon the Elgin and Lossiemouth Branch of the National Union was formed, the joint hon. secretaries being Miss Macpherson and Miss Forsyth.
-This much the Heirn and Lossiemouth Society has afflicted
+A visit of two days has been paid to Lossiemouth this week, through Mrs. Weenyss Fulton's kindness, and arrangements made for two meetings there, afternoon and evening, on August 12th.
+Our Lossiemouth members will work them

+On Thursday the Nairn meeting was held, and on Friday afternoon the Elgin and Lossiemouth Branch of the National Union was formed, the joint hon, secretaries being Miss Macpherson and Miss Forsyth.

-Union was formed, the joint hon. secretaries being Miss Macpherson and Miss Forsyth.
+Union was formed, the joint hon, secretaries being Miss Macpherson and Miss Forsyth.

 This week the Elgin and Lossiemouth Society has affiliated to the National Union.
 Two meetings have been held in Beauly, and Forres and Fortrose have been visited and had meetings organized in them for the next week.

 The public meeting in Beauly was held in the Drill Hall, very kindly lent, free of charge, by Colonel Fraser.
-Sergeant-Instructor Mackenzie made every arrangement for us admir-ably.
-Mrs. James Fraser (Inverness) presided, and made an admirable chairman's address.
-The resolution, moved by myself, was: "That this meeting expresses its satisfaction at the successful second reading of the Women's Suffrage Bill, and urges the Government to grant facilities for the Com-mittee and third reading stages this session."
+Sergeant-Instructor Mackenzie made every arrangement for us admirably.
+Mrs. James Fraser (Inverness) presided, and made an admirable chairmani's address.
+The resolution, moved by myself, was: "That this meeting expresses its satisfaction at the successful second reading of the Women's Suffrage Bill, and urges the Government to grant facilities for the Committee and third reading stages this session."
 The audience listened intently to every point-for many of them it was their first introduction to what our demand meant-and it was plain many points were appreciated.
 The resolution was seconded by Miss Janet Macrae, and carried unanimously.
 Some questions were asked, and literature sold.
 On Tuesday afternoon a ladies' meeting was held, and we secured a nucleus of members for a Society.
 Miss Macrae has promised to act as hon, secretary and to endeavour to secure more members, so that we may affiliate the Society as soon as possible.